Banking in Bangladesh: After independence

 The banking system at independence (1971) consisted of two branch offices of the former State Bank of Pakistan and seventeen large commercial banks, two of which were controlled by Bangladeshi interests and three by foreigners other than West Pakistanis.
 There were fourteen smaller commercial banks.

 Virtually all banking services were concentrated in urban areas.
 The newly independent government immediately designated the Dhaka branch of the State Bank of Pakistan as the central bank and renamed it the Bangladesh Bank.
 The bank was responsible for regulating currency, controlling credit and monetary policy, and administering exchange control and the official foreign exchange reserves.
 The Bangladesh government initially nationalised the entire domestic banking system and proceeded to reorganise and rename the various banks.
 Foreign-owned banks were permitted to continue doing business in Bangladesh.
 The insurance business was also nationalised and became a source of potential investment funds.
 Cooperative credit systems and postal savings offices handled service to small individual and rural accounts.
 The new banking system succeeded in establishing reasonably efficient procedures for managing credit and foreign exchange.
-The primary function of the credit system throughout the 1970s was to finance trade and the public sector, which together absorbed 75 percent of total advances.
+The primary function of the credit system throughout the 1970s was to finance trade and the public sector, which together absorbed 75 per cent of total advances.

 After the liberation of Bangladesh, the twelve Banking companies who were doing business in Bangladesh, were nationalized by the Government of the People's Republic of Bangladesh.

 The government's encouragement during the late 1970s and early 1980s of agricultural development and private industry brought changes in lending strategies.
 Managed by the Bangladesh Krishi Bank, a specialised agricultural banking institution, lending to farmers and fishermen dramatically expanded.
 The number of rural bank branches doubled between 1977 and 1985, to more than 3,330.
 Denationalisation and private industrial growth led the Bangladesh Bank and the World Bank to focus their lending on the emerging private manufacturing sector.
-Scheduled bank advances to private agriculture, as a percentage of sectoral GDP, rose from 2 percent in FY 1979 to 11 percent in FY 1987, while advances to private manufacturing rose from 13 to 53 percent.
+Scheduled bank advances to private agriculture, as a percentage of sectoral GDP, rose from 2 per cent in FY 1979 to 11 per cent in FY 1987, while advances to private manufacturing rose from 13 to 53 per cent.